Caffeine: Other organisms

-Recently discovered bacteria Pseudomonas putida CBB5 can live on pure caffeine and can cleave caffeine into carbon dioxide and ammonia.
+The bacteria Pseudomonas putida CBB5 can live on pure caffeine and can cleave caffeine into carbon dioxide and ammonia.

 Caffeine is toxic to birds and to dogs and cats, and has a pronounced adverse effect on mollusks, various insects, and spiders.
 This is at least partly due to a poor ability to metabolize the compound, causing higher levels for a given dose per unit weight.
 Caffeine has also been found to enhance the reward memory of honey bees.

 Research

 Caffeine has been used to double chromosomes in haploid wheat.